 - 15 brussels sprouts de-stemmed and quartered

 - 1 teaspoon soya sauce coconut aminos if gluten-free

 - 1 teaspoon maple syrup

-Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees Fahrenheit

 Use them to munch on when you're looking for a snack or as an easy side dish to your main course.
-Either way, choose your favorite veggies, spices and enjoy!
+Either way, choose your favorite root vegetables, spices and enjoy!